mett29/mett29.github.io/_posts/2019-12-18-object-localization-and-detection.md

 So, we can say that the main advantage of this solution is that it is possible to **backpropagate through the whole network**, and thus train it in an **end-to-end** manner.
 Both the training and testing phase are much faster than in R-CNN.

-> The inefficiency of backpropagation in R-CNN and SPPnet networks is due to the fact thet each training sample (i.e. each RoI) comes from a different image, and since RoI may have a very large receptive field, the training inputs are very large (often the entire image).
+> The inefficiency of backpropagation in R-CNN and SPPnet networks is due to the fact that each training sample (i.e. each RoI) comes from a different image, and since RoI may have a very large receptive field, the training inputs are very large (often the entire image).

 >  In Fast RCNN training, stochastic gradient descent (SGD) minibatches are sampled hierarchically, first by sampling N images and then by sampling R/N RoIs from each image.
 Critically, RoIs from the same image share computation and memory in the forward and backward passes.